Docs Home → Atlas App Services

 Trimming causes permanent, irreversible changes to history.
 As a result, increasing the client maximum offline time does not immediately change the length of time before clients experience a client reset.
 Existing history has already been changed by trimming, requiring a client reset.
 New history needs time to accumulate up to the new client maximum offline time.

-Decreasing client maximum offline time also does not immediately change the length of time before clients experience a client reset.
+Decreasing client maximum offline time does not immediately change the length of time before clients experience a client reset.
 Client resets begin taking place earlier once the regularly scheduled trimming job applies trimming to the newly eligible history.

 Set the Client Maximum Offline Time